-Upon receipt of the final decision, the Planning Director shall forward the Environmental Management Commission's decision to the applicant by first class mail within five working days of receipt of the decision from the Environmental Management Commission.
+A copy of the record of decision shall be filed with the Board of Adjustment case materials and one copy presented to the applicant.
 The approval, with any additional conditions or safeguards, shall become part of any zoning permit issued by the Planning Director.